billybrewster/blog/content/arctic/spine2024/index.md

 I now had a stove and a warm pair of gloves so I could melt snow and dry equipment.

-It was about 20 miles to CP1 – at my current pace I calculated it would take at least 12 hours to get there, most of it being during the night.
+It was over 20 miles to CP1 – at my current pace I calculated it would take at least 12 hours to get there, most of it being during the night.

 I had some stiffness and niggles but assuming nothing deteriorated then nothing should stop be physically moving.
 I also had plenty food.